Václav Sivák: Biography career

 Sivák faced Michał Królik at XTB KSW Epic: Chalidow Adamek 24 February 2024.
 He won bout via unanimous decision.

 Sivák made his second RFA K-1 -66 kg title defense against Ruslan Toktharov at Adam Król on 16 April 2024.
 He won fight unanimous decision.

 Sivák was expected to face Andrej Kedveš at Gladiators Fight Night 2 18 May 2024.
 He withdrew from bout with an undisclosed injury 17 May.

 Sivák faced Konstantin Stoykov at RFA x IAF: Special Title Night 2 on 28 September 2024.
 He won fight a second-round technical knockout.

 Sivák is scheduled to his third RFA K-1 -66 kg title defense against László Farkas at RFA 16 19 October 2024.
 Sivák came to weigh in more than 3kg contracted limit.
 He was stripped of his title, bout would still happen with only Farkas eligible to win belt.
-Sivák won fight fifth round knockout.
+Sivák won fight fifth-round knockout.

 Sivák faced Patrik Záděra for the vacant RFA K-1 -70 kg championship at RFA 20 on March 14, 2025.
 Záděra came in 1.1 kg overweight and was ineligible to win the title.
 Sivák won the fight by a fifth-round knockout.

-Sivák faced the former Glory featherweight champion Serhii Adamchuk at RFA 23 on May 30, 2025.
+Sivák faced Johannes Baas at KO-Warriors 2 on June 25, 2025.
+He won the fight by a closely contested split decision.

+Sivák made his first RFA K-1 -70 kg title defense against Angelo Volpe at RFA 24 on September 25, 2025.
+He retained the title by split decision.

+Sivák made his second RFA K-1 -70 kg title defense against Yasuhiro Kido at RFA 29 on March 20, 2026.